Phil Collins: Honorary degrees

-Politics
+Political views

-Collins has often been mentioned erroneously in the British media as being a supporter of the Conservative Party and a critic of the Labour Party.
-This derives from the famous article in The Sun, printed on the day of the 1992 UK general election, titled "If Kinnock wins today will the last person to leave Britain please turn out the lights", which stated that Collins was among several celebrities who were planning to leave Britain in the event of a Labour victory.
+Collins is often erroneously described in the British media as a supporter of the Conservative Party and a critic of the Labour Party.
+This derives from an article in The Sun, printed on the day of the 1992 UK general election, titled "If Kinnock wins today will the last person to leave Britain please turn out the lights", which stated that Collins was among several celebrities who were planning to leave Britain in the event of a Labour victory.

 Collins is often reported in the British press to have left the UK and moved to Switzerland in protest at the Labour Party's victory in the 1997 general election.
-Shortly before the 2005 election (when Collins was living in Switzerland), Labour supporter Noel Gallagher was quoted: "Vote Labour.
+Shortly before the 2005 election, when Collins was living in Switzerland, the musician and Labour supporter Noel Gallagher was quoted: "Vote Labour.
 If you don't and the Tories get in, Phil Collins is threatening to come back and live here.
 And let's face it, none of us want that."
-However, Collins has since stated that although he did once say many years earlier that he might leave Britain if most of his income was taken in tax, which was Labour Party policy at that time for top earners, he has never been a Conservative Party supporter and he left Britain for Switzerland in 1994 purely because he started a relationship with a woman who lived there.
+Collins stated that although he did once say many years earlier that he might leave Britain if most of his income was taken in tax, which was Labour Party policy at that time for top earners, he had never been a Conservative Party supporter and he left Britain for Switzerland in 1994 because he started a relationship with a woman who lived there.
 He said of Gallagher: "I don't care if he likes my music or not.
 I do care if he starts telling people I'm a wanker because of my politics.
 It's an opinion based on an old, misunderstood quote."